dmitrijmangul/test_task_RnD_ITRex/README.md

 The script provides for cases:
 * the names(keys) is in different positions in the first and second files
 * the names(keys) include different characters and has a different case of letters
-* the names(keys) is not specified in one of the files
+* the name(key) is not specified in one of the files
 * both files are identical

 You must have the Python interpreter installed to use the script.